Airbus will accept Pratt-only-led GTF bid for A320 as case for reengining builds

 Airbus is delaying its key A320 reengining decision until year-end as it rescopes its new engine option (NEO) initiative into a broader strategy aimed at repelling emerging competition from Bombardier’s CSeries and other new-generation airliners, as well as gaining a lead over Boeing’s 737.
 “There’s no reason for the CSeries if you reengine the A320 and 737,” says John Leahy, Airbus chief operating officer for customers.
 “You’d have better economics with this [A320NEO] than with a new ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "A320 NEO Could Spearhead Attack On New-Generation Competitors".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "A320 NEO Could Spearhead Attack On New-Generation Competitors".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.